Clive Brooks: Groundhogs and Liar

 After the demise of Egg, Clive Brooks joined The Groundhogs after Ken Pustlenik left, recording two albums, Hogwash (1972) and Solid (1974).

 In 1977, Clive Brooks joined the UK band Liar recording two albums, Straight From the Hip and Set the World on Fire.
 A third album was recorded in Los Angeles but never released.

 Drum technician and later years

 Brooks then became a regular drum technician for Pink Floyd, working with the band through to 1994.
-On 13 June 1981, the opening night of the last leg of The Wall Tour, Clive Brooks filled in for drummer Willie Wilson who had been taken ill.
+On 14 June 1981, during the last leg of The Wall Tour, Clive Brooks filled in for drummer Willie Wilson who had been taken ill.
+Parts of his performance are included on the album Is There Anybody Out There?
+The Wall Live 1980–81.

 Brooks was re-united with Stewart in 2000 for the recording of a cover version of Soft Machine's "As Long As He Lies Perfectly Still" eventually released on Jakko Jakszyk's The Bruised Romantic Glee Club (2006).

 He also worked as a drum technician for bands such as Toto, Robbie Williams, Jeff Wayne's The War of the Worlds 2007 tour, the Pink Floyd covers band, The Australian Pink Floyd Show, and in 2008 as the touring backline drum tech for Leonard Cohen.

 Brooks died on 5 May 2017.